-The Company has considered the best practice recommendations established by the Australian Securities Exchange (ASX) Corporate Governance Council Corporate Governance Principles and Recommendations (4th Edition, February 2019) (ASX Recommendations) and has complied with those ASX Recommendations for the entire reporting period, unless indicated otherwise (refer to paragraph 22 below).
+The Company has considered the best practice recommendations established by the Australian Securities Exchange (ASX) Corporate Governance Council Corporate Governance Principles and Recommendations (4th Edition, February 2019) (ASX Recommendations) and has complied with those ASX Recommendations for the entire reporting period (year ended 31 December 2021), unless indicated otherwise (refer to paragraph 22 below).
 This Corporate Governance Statement should be read in conjunction with the Corporate Governance section of the Company's website and the Company's Annual Report.